Beelphegor/API-Guidelines/README.md

 ```
 {
-	page: 1, // the page number
+	Page: 1, // the page number
-	items: 2, // the number of items in the array
+	Items: 2, // the number of items in the array
-	totalPages: 5, 	// the total number of pages based on the
+	TotalPages: 5, 	// the total number of pages based on the
 			// totalItems and the items per page (limit)
-	totalItems: 10, // the number of items in the collection
+	TotalItems: 10, // the number of items in the collection
-	items: [{
+	Items: [{
 		name: ‘some item’
 		}, {
 			name: ‘another item’